The Charles Boyden Fund for Small Grants

 Charles Boyden was an excellent estuarine chemist whose life was tragically cut short.
 He was a founder member of the Association and made great efforts to promote it internationally.
 The ECSA small grants are awarded in honour of his name.

-The maximum award for an ECSA Small Grant is £500 and the number of awards will depend on the Association having sufficient funds.
-Preference will be given to applications from research students who are ECSA members.
+The Charles Boyden fund awards Small Grants ranging from £150 to £500 and the number of awards will depend on the Association having sufficient funds.
+Applicants must be ECSA members and either postgraduate students or early career researchers (<5 years since graduation).
+Applications are especially encouraged from members from less developed countries.
 An application must fall into one of the following categories:

-- Participation in an academic conference with a personal presentation of the results of your research;
+- Participation in an academic conference preferably with a presentation of your research findings

 - Participation in a training course or workshop